 - Certification: RBA Training of Trainers, 2014; Rockwood Art of Leadership; Center for Whole Communities, Whole Thinking Retreat

-Claire Wheeler is a freelance consultant, contractor, and co-conspirator for sole practitioners, community-based businesses, and nonprofits.
-Her passion is to translate the creative genius of people and organizations into systems and structures that return value, efficacy, and sustainability.
+Claire Wheeler is a specialist in strategic design and stewardship for nonprofits, community-based businesses, and individuals.
+Her passion is to translate the creative genius of people into the systems and structures that make meaning and dismantle stress at work.